oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-opa-flow/create-opa-flow.md

 -	Populate data in a control field based on another control field in the form.
 For example, a *Select Order Number*  field will impact the *PO Header Details* section.
 -	Make a REST call on demand, store the call’s response, and use response data in an event action or condition.

-1. Select an element *SelectOrderNumber*, go to Properties section and scroll down until you see the *Events* section.
+1. Select the field *SelectOrderNumber*, go to Properties section and scroll down until you see the *Events* section.
 Click on **Add**
    ![selectOrderEvent](images/selectorderevent.png)
 2. Enter **OnChange** as an event Name and select **OnChange** as an event.
    ![selectOrderOnChangeEvent](images/selectOrderonchangeevent.png)